DanielDimitrov1/SecOps/Reconnaissance/README.md

+This guide provides an overview of reconnaissance techniques and tools used for penetration testing and security research.
+**I always had full permissions to conduct tests and scanning, ensuring that I did not perform any forbidden actions.**  <br />

+# Passuve reconnaissance <br />
 **Passive reconnaissance** is a process of gathering information about the target without directly interacting with it.  <br />

 ## Common Passive Reconnaissance Techniques: <br />